 Are bug sprays dangerous?
-Is there a natural bug spray alternative?
+Is there a natural bug spray available?

 For decades, DEET, a chemical developed in 1946, was the only insect repellent endorsed by the CDC.
 However, its odor, which is repelling to humans as well as mosquitoes, plus concerns about its safety (it has been linked to neurological problems, especially in the very young and the very old), has made alternatives all the more attractive.

-Fortunately, the CDC has given the nod to two other insect repellents, and one of which is a natural bug spray.
+Fortunately, the CDC has given the nod to two other insect repellents; one of which is a natural bug spray.

 Lemon eucalyptus isn’t the only natural ingredient that works.
 A study published in the New England Journal of Medicine compared a number of products and found that of all botanical insect repellents, a soybean-based product called Bite Blocker worked best.
-Buzz Away, which contains citronella, eucalyptus, lemongrass and other herbs, also has proven benefits as natural bug sprays.
+Buzz Away, which contains citronella, lemongrass, and other herbs, also has proven benefits as a natural bug spray.

 Insect repellents aside, it’s been said that taking 100 mg per day of thiamine (vitamin B1) helps some, although not all, people repel mosquitoes.
 On the other hand, wearing perfume, drinking beer and eating Limburger cheese attracts them.
 Let me know how these safe, natural bug spray options work for you.